-By the time Stephen of Cloyes and his followers reached Paris in 1212, they were exhausted, hungry and thirsty.
-But nothing could keep their leader from his bold mission.
+By the time he and his followers reached Paris in 1212, they were exhausted, hungry and thirsty.
+But nothing could keep him from his bold mission.
 His entourage waited as Stephen demanded—and got—an audience from the King of France to ask for permission to conduct a crusade.

 Stephen’s vision was grandiose: Along with his followers, he’d remove Muslims from Jerusalem and reclaim the Holy Land for Catholics.
-But there was something else striking about Stephen—he was just 12 years old.
+But there was something else striking about Stephen—his age.

 His followers were children, too, lured from their families by Stephen’s sermons about a divine vision he’d had.
 And though King Philip turned down Stephen’s request, they were undaunted.
 Unarmed and unprepared, these kids were determined to strike out on a crusade of their own.